Fahad-Almaani/CodeStacker_Backend/README.txt

 # Notes
  - seting fixed username and password to make things quick
  - If you know Django I was traing to use diffrent types of View out of changes :\
+ - I am using sqlite to make it smoth but it can be replaced essaly with mysql or other options

 Contacts:
 Phone: 90943436